Vivien Tejada

 Research

 I am a scholar of the nineteenth-century United States with a focus on the Civil War era.
 Overall, my research interests lie in the intersections between Native American history and African American history.
 My current project, “Unfree Soil: Empire, Labor, and Coercion in the Upper Mississippi River Valley, 1812-1861,” examines the relationship between slavery and conquest in the Upper Midwest.
 I ask how federal policy, the law, and settler colonialism fostered unfreedom in an ostensibly free portion of the United States.
-I am also engaged in research on Native Americans’ adoption of U.S. citizenship prior to the passage of the 14th Amendment in 1868.
+I am also engaged in research on Native Americans’ adoption of U.S. citizenship prior to the passage of the 14th Amendment and, more broadly, the ambiguities of citizenship in the early republic.
+My citizenship in the Cherokee Nation lies at the core of my research agenda.

 Awards & Grants